Award-winning writer Uthaya Sankar SB tells Bissme S what he thinks of the literary scene, his run-ins with Dewan Bahasa dan Pustaka, and racism..

 .

 Associate Prof Dr Lim Swee Tin should be recognised as Sasterawan Negara, not because he is non-Malay but because he deserves it.
 He has created some masterpieces.
 I do not know why he has not been awarded Sasterawan Negara title till now.
 Maybe no one has nominated him.
+I am submitting a nomination.
+Like I said, he deserves the title.

 .